 Before we get into our list, it’s important to first recognize why goals are so important.
-If you haven’t already gone through our posts on how to set goals or how to achieve goals, I recommend you start there.
+If you haven’t already gone through my posts on how to set goals or how to achieve goals, I recommend you start there.

 The reason goals are so important though is because of your time.
 Because by fully utilizing your time each day, you can create an amazing life for yourself!

 And one of the best ways you can do that is by setting goals.